 Q: Were there any tragic events among relatives of Prince Charles after he

 started to endorse Buteyko?

 A: In 1997, while in France, Princess Diana's driver "accidentally" hit the concrete wall,

 More details about mystery murders, unexplained or senseless massacres (of most massacres), see pages of PsychologyForPeace.com:

 - Mystery murders and massacres that are officially explained by "he was mentally ill", "he lost his job", "his girlfriend left him", and similar rubbish.

 - Russian KGB Gulag Agents are likely behind 4 sudden unexpected suicide-murders that took place in a tiny Fairfax county right after they opened a rare historical exhibition about ...
 Soviet GULAG labor camps which were run by KGB agents.

 world and their vision of the Buteyko movement and method is expained here:

 You can leave your grammatically correct feedback and/or comments below.
-(But Artour is on a summer vacation now.)
 Thanks.